Nextdoor/gogo/README.md

 `DATABASE_URI` - The full Postgres connection string, like `postgresql://<username>:<password>@<hostname>/<database>`
 `BASE_URL` - The full qualified DNS name that the server will run on, like 'https://gogo.com/'.
 `TITLE` - The title to display in the UI, like 'Nextdoor'.
 With that, it'd say `Go Nextdoor`.
+`BEHIND_PROXY` - If set to `true`, this will add middleware that will respect X-Forwarded-Proto and other proxy headers.

 OAuth: One of Built-In Google OAuth or Header-Based Auth must be used.